- Category: Operations

 The Industry Advisory Board (IAB) provides:

-- memberships fees (source of funding
+- memberships fees (source of research funding)

-- technical support, scientific relevance & direction
+- technical support, scientific relevance, mentorship & direction

 The Center for Injury Research and Prevention provides:

 - no overhead on all membership fees as a direct financial contribution

 - contract and patent management through its Technology Transfer Office

 - annual seed money, TIE grants, student funding

 - connectivity: other I/UCRCs, NSF, federal agencies